 A: If your cumulative GPA falls below a 2.2 you will be changed to a pre-health sciences student.
 (First year students have until the end of their first year to pull their GPA above a 2.2 before changing to pre-health sciences.)
 Once you are considered pre-health sciences, you must achieve a 3.0 cumulative GPA and still be Honors or Scholars eligible in order to be directly admitted again.
 If you do not meet these requirements you must follow the traditional application and admissions process.

 Any student using the SHRS petition process, grade forgiveness, or other university sponsored academic exception will be reviewed on a case by case basis.

 Q: Will I be able to complete the Health Sciences major in less than 4 years because I am admitted directly?

 A: Probably not.
 Students will still follow a typical 4 year schedule and begin the Health Sciences coursework during their 3rd year.
-Students should work with the Health Sciences Academic Advisor, Christie Lukegord, to discuss their schedule on an individual basis.
+Students should work with the Health Sciences Program Manager, Christie Lukegord, to discuss their schedule on an individual basis.

 Q: What happens if I do not complete the pre-requisite coursework with a C- or higher even though I have been directly admitted?

 A: Your admission into this program will be revoked and you will be moved to a pre-health sciences student.
 You will not be disenrolled from the school or the university, just from the Health Sciences program.

 Q: What are the pre-requisites that I must complete during my first two years at OSU to stay in the program?